dddappp/sui-blog-example/README.md

 ### Implementing Business Logic

+If CRUD is all the business logic you need, You **don't** need to write a single line of code other than the DDDML model above.
+You **can skip this section** and just start testing your example application.

 The tool has generated some files with the suffix `_logic.move` in the directory `sui-contracts/sources`.

 Generally, these files contain the scaffolding code of functions that implement business logic, namely the signature part of the functions.
 You just need to fill in the implementation part of the functions.
 However, in this example, the `MOVE_CRUD_IT` preprocessor already generates the full CRUD methods for us.
-If CRUD is all the business logic you need, then you don't have to write another line of code.

 It is possible that you feel that the default generated CRUD logic does not meet your needs, for example, you may want to add comment without passing the `Owner` argument to `entry fun add_comment` and directly use the sender account address as the owner, then this requirement can currently be satisfied as follows.